GregTrevellick/VsixYeomanTemplates/Src/AngularBasicVsix/VsixArtefacts/VsmpReadMe.md

 > Note: A Visual Studio solution file (`.Sln`) is not created when the project is scaffolded.
 However when you close Visual Studio you will be prompted to create and save a solution file.

-If you like this **free** extension please take just a few seconds to give it a rating.
+### If you like this free extension please take just a few seconds to give it a rating.

+>##### Additional Yeoman templates can be installed using [this](https://marketplace.visualstudio.com/items?itemName=GregTrevellick.NewYeomanProject) extension.

 Contributions welcome [here][GitHubRepoPullRequestsURL].